 Get this Chart with TradingView

 When trading a bull flag chart pattern, be prepared to trade in the direction of the price breakout.
-Generally speaking, waiting for at least three consecutive candles before entering the trade is important.
+Generally speaking, it is important to wait for at least three consecutive candles before entering the trade.

 Traders should pay attention to volume when trading a bull flag chart pattern.
 Higher volume on the upward breakout is often considered a trend confirmation.
 This means traders should be vigilant and wait for higher volumes before entering a trade on any breakout situation.